The Broadcaster’s Guide to Video Capture Devices for Live Streaming [2024 Update]

 Interlacing was a method for cheating since there wasn’t enough over-the-air bandwidth for a single frame.
 They split alternating lines into two frames and the phosphors in the old tube TVs glowed long enough for the alternating lines to blend.

-Interlacing is still used in HD applications to lower the amount of data need to for the same effective resolution.
+Interlacing is still used in HD applications to lower the amount of data needed for the same effective resolution.
 While there are no longer phosphors used in displays the time on screen is so short that your eye cannot tell that you are only seeing half the image at once.

-The DVD was the industry’s first implementation of digital technology and specified a method for converting analog video signals into digital data and storing it on DVD media.
+The DVD was the industry’s first implementation of digital technology and specified a method for converting analogue video signals into digital data and storing it on DVD media.
 The effective resolution was 640×480 and referred to as 480i, the “i” meaning it was interlaced.

 While the DVD was revolutionary at the time, the next wave of change to fully digital TV was even farther-reaching and enabled higher resolutions.
 The new specifications provided for the whole TV ecosystem to be digital from the camera to display, including over-the-air broadcast signals.